amanchokshi/EMBERS/README.md

 * Window Occupancy

 The peak signal in our data is `~ 30 dB` above the noise floor.
-We define an arbitrary threshold at `10 dB` and require that the maximum signal in a channel must exceed this value, if it contains a satellit.
+We define an power threshold at `15 dB` and require that the maximum signal in a channel must exceed this value, if it contains a satellite.

 Our observation windows are sparesely populated with satellite signal.
 We classify any channel with a maximum signal below *1σ* to be *noisy data*.
 We find the *median [μ_noise]* of the *noisy data* and it *Median Absolute Deviatio [σ_noise]*.
 Using these we construct a noise threshold of *μ_noise + N x σ_noise*.
 By default N = 3.
 We now use this noise threshold to more rigorously choose channels with satellites present.